 Do not include copyright or trademark symbols.

 Please note that any medical research involving human subjects must conform to the principles of the Declaration of Helsinki of the World Medical Association.
+If any human experimentation is undertaken, the presenting author must be able to provide copies of informed consents signed by human participants.
 We remind you that patient’s photo should be avoided, and the patient must never be identifiable in your presentation.

-Do not forget to click on the Submit button to validate your abstract submission.
-After having submitted your abstract, you will receive an immediate automatic confirmation by email (please make sure to state your correct email address!) notifying you the abstract number.
+Do not forget to click on the 'submit' button to validate your abstract submission.
+After having submitted your abstract, you will receive an immediate automatic confirmation by email (please make sure to state your correct email address!) notifying you of the abstract number.
 Please use this reference in all correspondence.
-If you do not receive this confirmation, please contact us at firstname.lastname@example.org
+If you do not receive this confirmation, please contact the email@example.com

-There is no limit to the number of abstracts an author/individual may submit, but the same research cannot be submitted twice, even under a different topic/category or with a different title.
-If you submit two abstracts with the same content, the abstract submission service will automatically keep the most recent abstract submitted and withdraw the other.
+There is no limit to the number of abstracts an author/individual may submit, but the same research cannot be submitted twice/in separate abstracts, even under a different topic/category or with a different title.
+If you submit two abstracts with the same content, the Abstract Submission Service will automatically keep the most recent abstract submitted and withdraw the other.
 Note that duplicate draft abstracts will not be deleted.

 Our intent is to be most inclusive of the quality science received without compromising scientific integrity.

 NB - The Abstract Reviewing Committee (graders) is required to identify abstracts pertaining to commercial promotion of a proprietary product, to notify the selection committee.

 Abstracts submitted for consideration must be an original idea, concept, or an improvement or revision of a previous idea.
 Submissions are peer-reviewed for scientific content, logical presentation, and current interest of the topic to the scientific community.

 The final selection will be made by the Abstract Selection Committee in January 2023 that will determine the format and schedule of presentation for each abstract.
 No rescheduling or changes will be possible.